Eternal Darkness: Development

+The game was originally in development for the Nintendo 64 (N64).
+The team used 3D Studio Max for modelling and Photoshop for textures.
+It would have required a large capacity N64 Game Pak, including full voice recordings for cinematic sequences, and a surround sound option.
+It would have supported (but not required) the N64 Expansion Pak accessory for additional memory.
+By 2000, much of development had been completed, and it was presented and playable at industry trade shows.
+However, support for the Nintendo 64 was declining in anticipation for Nintendo's upcoming new home console, the GameCube.
+With several months remaining to finish the game, Nintendo decided to move development over to the GameCube.
+According to lead designer Ted Traver, Nintendo wanted more games in its GameCube lineup, and the cost of manufacturing cartridges was much higher than optical discs.
+For the transition of development to GameCube, the rendering engine, development tools, sound, and art assets all needed to be redone.
+While the work was difficult, the new hardware granted the team greater polygon rendering capacity, and more memory for textures.
+It was originally planned to be a launch title, but development was delayed.

+As development was concluding, Nintendo sent game designers to Silicon Knights to help improve the gameplay.
+When the September 11 attacks occurred, Silicon Knights opted to remove the character Joseph De Molay, a Templar knight, from the game.
+The Templar knights were known for taking part in the Crusades, retaking formerly Christian lands in the Middle East.
+In the interest of not appearing offensive, Joseph was replaced with an oil well firefighter, and all Arab writing in texture images was removed.
+The Middle Eastern environments were retained.

 Release

-Eternal Darkness: Sanity's Requiem was first released and published by Nintendo on June 24, 2002, in North America, October 25 in Japan and November 1 in Europe.
-It was the first video game published directly by Nintendo, rather than a third-party developer, to be rated M (Mature) by the Entertainment Software Rating Board.
+Eternal Darkness: Sanity's Requiem was first released and published by Nintendo on June 24, 2002 in North America, October 25 in Japan, November 1 in Europe, and November 7 in Australia.
+It was the first Nintendo-published game to receive an M (Mature) rating from the Entertainment Software Rating Board (ESRB), the video game ratings board in North America.
+All of their previously published games had lighter content ratings.

 Short films

 In 2002, Nintendo and Hypnotic, a film entertainment company, established a filmmaking contest in which contestants submitted ideas that would be later funded into short films if selected.
 Hypnotic also purchased the rights to produce a film or TV series based on the IP.

 The contest drew over 500 submissions.
 Ten finalists were selected and were granted $2,000 each to produce their respective short films.
 The grand prize for the contest was $20,000, and was selected by a panel of industry experts.
 The finalists were unveiled between May 23 and July 4, 2002.

 The grand prize winner of the contest was Patrick Daughters, for the film Unloved.
 The viewer's choice award went to the film Cutting Room Floor by Tyler Spangler and Michael Cioni.